|

 The herd is exhibited at shows throughout

-the area and to date we have had 17 Nigerian does, 15 of them homebred,
+the area and to date we have had at least 17 Nigerian does, 15 of them homebred,

 complete their American Goat Society Master Championships including four